Reggie Chaney always brought it on defense. And he still comes up every day. (Photo by F. Carter Smith)

 UH coach Kelvin Sampson is always intense during the games, but he thinks about things besides basketball.
 (Photo by F. Carter Smith)

-University of Houston freshman Terrance Arceneaux always seems to do something with his time on the court.
+University of Houston wing Terrance Arceneaux always seems to do something with his time on the court.
 (Photo by F. Carter Smith)

 FORT WORTH — Six-foot-10 Saint Mary’s center Mitchell Saxen is certain he finally has an easy layup, a freebie to pull his team within three points of No. 1 Houston and give the Gaels a chance to play the foul game in the closing seconds.
 Reggie Chaney has other thoughts.